Tamara729/hemp-nutrition/2021README.md

 `FG_PlantHeight_2021.csv`: Plant height of the grain and fiber varieties in the 2021 N study.
 - `Unit`: Number identification of experimental units.
-- `Rep`: Plants within each experimental units.
+- `Rep`: Number of plants in each measurement zone (1.83 m^2).
 - `Height_cm`: Stem length in centimeters from plant base to apex.

 -`FG_Emergence_2021.csv`: Plant emergence of the grain and fiber varieties in the 2021 N study.
 -`Unit`: Number identification of experimental units.
 -`Rep`:  Replications of treatments (4).
--`Emerg_numb`: Number of plants that emerged from the unit.
+-`Emerg_numb`: Number of plants that emerged from each experimental unit

 -`FG_StandCount_2021.csv`: Plant stand of the grain and fiber varieties in the 2021 N study.
 -`Unit`: Number identification of experimental units.
 -`Rep`:  Replications of treatments (4).
--`StandCount_numb`: Number of plants standing in the measurement zone.
+-`StandCount_numb`: Number of living plants in the measurement zone (1.83 m^2).

 `FG_Flowering_2021.csv`: Flowering behavior data of the grain and fiber varieties in the 2021 N study.
 - `Unit`: Number identification of experimental units.
-- `Induc_perc`: Percentage of flowering induction.
+- `Induc_perc`: Percentage of flowering induction from each experimental unit.
-- `MaleOpen_perc`: Percent of male plants with over half of their flowers opened.
+- `MaleOpen_perc`: Percent of male plants with over half of their flowers opened from each experimental unit.
-- `FemaleOpen_perc`: Percent of female plants with over half of their flowers opened.
+- `FemaleOpen_perc`: Percent of female plants with over half of their flowers opened from each experimental unit.
-- `MonoOpen_perc`: Percent of monoecious plants with over half of their flowers opened.
+- `MonoOpen_perc`: Percent of monoecious plants with over half of their flowers opened from each experimental unit.
-- `SeedHard_perc`: Percent of plants with over half of their seeds hardened.
+- `SeedHard_perc`: Percent of plants with over half of their seeds hardened from each experimental unit.

 `FG_Harvest_2021.csv`: Harvest data of the 2021 N study on grain and fiber varieties.
 - `Variety`: Variety evaluated in the trial.
 - `Treatment`: Treatments evaluated in the trial.
 - `Unit`: Number identification of experimental units.
 - `Rep`: Replications of treatments (4).
-- `TotalFreshWeight_g`: Fresh aboveground biomass in grams from each experimental unit.
+- `TotalFreshWeight_g`: Fresh aboveground biomass in grams from each measurement zone (1.83 m^2).
-- `TotalDryWeight_g`: Weight of sampled dry aboveground biomass in grams from each experimental unit.
+- `TotalDryWeight_g`: Weight of sampled dry aboveground biomass in grams from each measurement zone (1.83 m^2).
-- `RootFreshWeight_g`: Fresh belowground biomass in grams from each experimental unit.
+- `RootFreshWeight_g`: Fresh belowground biomass in grams from each measurement zone (1.83 m^2).
-- `RootDryWeight_g`: Weight of sampled dry belowground biomass in grams from each experimental unit.
+- `RootDryWeight_g`: Weight of sampled dry belowground biomass in grams from each measurement zone (1.83 m^2).
-- `StemDryWeight_g`: Weight of sampled dry stem biomass in grams from each experimental unit.
+- `StemDryWeight_g`: Weight of sampled dry stem biomass in grams from each measurement zone (1.83 m^2).
-- `LeavesDryWeight_g`: Weight of sampled dry leave and flower biomass in grams from each experimental unit.
+- `LeavesDryWeight_g`: Weight of sampled dry leave and flower biomass in grams from each measurement zone (1.83 m^2).
-- `SeedDryWeight_g`: Weight of sampled dry floral biomass plus inflorescent leaves in grams from each experimental unit.
+- `SeedDryWeight_g`: Weight of sampled dry floral biomass plus inflorescent leaves in grams from each measurement zone (1.83 m^2).

 `FG_NutrientAnalysis_2021.csv`: Foliar nutrient analyses results at mid-season and harvest in the 2021 N study on grain and fiber varieties.
 - `Unit`: Number identification of experimental units.